LukasHechenberger/tscad/README.md

 Now we can also use the preview and put it in an online web application together with an online IDE.

-> Now we're talking: We're basically feature-complete with OpenSCAD and JSDOC.
+> Now we're talking: We're basically feature-complete with OpenSCAD and JSCAD.

 ## Good documentation